dwyl/home/README.md

 Tw: 4.5k (August 2018).

-We intend to offer places "at cost" to members of DNG because we know they will help fuel our organic/social traffic by mentioning (linking to) us on their travel blogs, Instagram and YouTube.
+We intend to offer places "at cost" to members of DNG because they are _lovely_ people who share our vision and we know they will help fuel our organic/social traffic by mentioning (linking to) us on their travel blogs, Instagram and YouTube.